kyleerhabor/kyleerhabor/README.md

 developer aiming to be a software engineer.

 I develop mobile apps, command-line interface apps, bots, backend systems, and more.
 I've developed numerous projects, most of which are private, archived, or deleted.
-I don't have many projects worth sharing, but I hope to in the future.
-Lastly, I occasionally contribute to open-source software and plan to contribute more often.
+I occasionally contribute to open-source software and plan to contribute more often.

 If you'd like to contact me, feel free to send me an email.